Japan MSCA app store rules: the distribution opening to watch

 Why Japan specifically is worth the work

 In plain terms: a Japanese payer is, on average, worth a multiple of a payer in most Western markets.
 When a market like that opens up new distribution surfaces and reduced commissions simultaneously, the math on integration work changes.
 Saving even a few points of commission on high-ARPU revenue, or reaching a cohort through a channel your competitors haven’t integrated yet, compounds faster in Japan than almost anywhere else.
-The market is mature and slightly contracting year over year, which means share gains increasingly come from distribution and monetisation efficiency rather than raw audience growth — exactly the lever the MSCA hands you.
+The market is mature and slightly contracting — that $11 billion was down 2.2% on the prior twelve months — which means share gains increasingly come from distribution and monetisation efficiency rather than raw audience growth, exactly the lever the MSCA hands you.

 MSCA vs the EU DMA: same shape, local accent